-SCHOOL WELLNESS GOALS
+SCHOOL WELLNESS POLICY

 A mission of Palmyra District OR-1 Public Schools is to provide curriculum, instruction, and experiences in a health-promoting school environment to instill habits of lifelong learning and health.
+Therefore, the Board adopts the following School Wellness Policy.